 Note: The responsibilities and authorities for the chain of custody given above can be cumulated.

+8.2.6 The certified organizations shall have a system to comply with all applicable social laws at the federal, provincial, state and local levels in the country in which the SFI Certified Organization operates.
+This includes having a policy demonstrating compliance with social laws, such as those covering civil rights, equal employment opportunities, anti-discrimination and anti-harassment measures, workers’ compensation, Indigenous Peoples’ rights, workers’ and communities’ right to know, prevailing wages, workers’ right to organize and occupational health and safety.

-5.3 Documented Procedures
+8.3 Documented Procedures

-The organization’s procedures for the chain of custody shall be documented, and include at least the following elements:
+The certified organization’s procedures for the chain of custody shall be documented, and include at least the following elements:

 a. description of the raw material flow within the production process;